Skip to Main Content

 Labor, Employment, and Workplace Safety

-We regularly counsel health care organizations such as hospitals, clinics, senior care facilities, and research and higher learning institutions, among many others, on a complete spectrum of labor, employment, and workplace safety issues across the globe.
-Our breadth of work spans the United States, Europe, the Middle East, Asia, and Australia, and includes conducting complex and sensitive employee investigations and providing assistance with affirmative action initiatives, workplace safety compliance, and the implementation of drug screening programs.
-In addition, we have deep experience in handling disputes regarding physician pay, allegations of discrimination and harassment, and proper classification of workers under state and federal wage and hour laws in the United States, including interpreting said laws related to shift-based work.
+We regularly counsel healthcare organizations such as hospitals, clinics, senior care facilities, and academic medical centers, among many others, on a complete spectrum of labor, employment, and workplace safety issues across the globe.
+Our breadth of work spans the United States, Europe, the Middle East, Asia, and Australia, and includes conducting complex employee investigations, providing assistance with affirmative action initiatives, advising on workplace safety compliance, protecting proprietary information and trade secrets, and implementing background screening programs.
+In addition, we have extensive experience handling disputes regarding physician compensation, allegations of discrimination, retaliation, and harassment, and classification of workers under wage and hour laws.
 In Australia, we regularly provide advice to public hospitals on navigating the complex enterprise agreement system.
-We also advise on a full range of labor union, industrial relations, and works council issues internationally.
+We also advise on a full range of global labor union, industrial relations, and works council issues.
 Our experience includes everything from training on union avoidance to negotiating and administering collective bargaining agreements to defending against administrative charges, contract grievances, and litigation.
-Our work also extends to counseling on the labor and employment aspects of transactional matters, with particular experience related to the anti-trust considerations connected to the highly regulated pharmaceutical market.
+Our work also extends to counseling on the labor and employment aspects of transactional matters, with particular experience related to the antitrust considerations connected to the highly regulated pharmaceutical market.

 Immigration

-Our immigration team aids health care employers seeking to bring highly skilled workers into the United States.
-We have assisted hospitals, medical research organizations, and academia with temporary visas, J-1 Conrad waivers, and permanent residence for foreign medical graduate physicians, nurses, therapists, pharmacists, and researchers.
+Our Immigration team aids healthcare employers seeking to hire highly skilled foreign workers in the United States.
+We have assisted hospital systems, medical research organizations, medical device manufacturers, and academia with temporary work visas, physician J-1 waivers, and permanent residence (PERM, EB-1, NIW) for caregivers and technical professionals.
+For example, foreign medical graduate physicians, nurses, scientists, therapists, pharmacists, social workers, researchers, technicians, and software developers.

 Employee Benefits

-We advise on numerous retirement plan, health and welfare plan, and executive compensation issues, especially in relation to tax-exempt entities and nonprofits.
-Our experience includes advising on benefit plan considerations such as unique provider and plan contracting and fiduciary duty issues, cutting-edge wellness questions, compliance obligations related to on-site medical clinics, and HIPAA privacy and security considerations in cases where providers seek to use their own plan data in research and population health initiatives.
+We advise on numerous retirement plan, health and welfare plan, and executive compensation issues, including in relation to tax-exempt entities and nonprofits.
+Our experience includes advising on benefit plan considerations such as unique provider and plan contracting and fiduciary duty issues, wellness questions, compliance obligations related to on-site medical clinics, and HIPAA privacy and security considerations.

-In addition, we have extensive experience in handling a myriad of regulatory requirements affecting health care employers and their benefit plans in the United States under the Internal Revenue Code, ERISA, COBRA, HIPAA, and the Affordable Care Act, including required plan documentation, participant disclosures, reporting obligations, and regulatory filings.
+In addition, we have extensive experience in handling a myriad of regulatory requirements affecting healthcare employers and their benefit plans and compensation and incentive arrangements in the United States under the Internal Revenue Code, ERISA, COBRA, HIPAA, and the Affordable Care Act, including required plan documentation, participant disclosures, reporting obligations, and regulatory filings.

 Additional Thought Leadership Pages